Support after suicide

 Suicide Bereavement Support Group

 Each month we run a bereavement support group led by trained facilitators with lived experience.
-This group meets in the Hope Centre, 3 Albion Place, Dunedin.
+This group meets in the Hope Centre, 63 Hanover Street, Dunedin.
 Carolyn McMillan, our lead facilitator, provides a delicate balance between listening to you, providing information on what to expect and perhaps most importantly, a shoulder to lean on.

 It is a friendly coffee group atmosphere and you are most welcome to bring a support person along.
 Please contact us prior to attending to RSVP.